Village of Brainard Board of Trustees

 Board of Trustees Board Meeting Minutes

-The Board of Trustees of the Village of Brainard held a regular meeting on February 18, 2025 at 7:00 P.M. at City Hall.
+The Board of Trustees of the Village of Brainard held a regular meeting on March 17, 2025 at 7:00 P.M. at City Hall.
 The meeting notice and agenda were posted at three public places: City Hall, the Community Bulletin Board, and the Brainard Post Office.
 The agenda is kept current at the City Clerk’s Office and available for public inspection.
 This method is designated by the public body.

 Chair Vrbka called the meeting to order.